Articles on: Best Practices

 Silva Family – Cascais Villas – Q1 2026

-Why it matters: clear names reduce search time, prevent duplication, and keep teams aligned.
+Why it matters: Clear names reduce search time, prevent duplication, and keep teams aligned.

 2. Keep portfolios current (no dead listings)

-Outdated portfolios kill trust.
+Outdated portfolios can erode trust.

 Best practice:

-• Remove sold or unavailable properties immediately
+• Remove sold or unavailable properties promptly

-• Mark rejected listings clearly
+• Clearly mark rejected listings

 • Add new, relevant options as they appear